|Nutrition Facts (per serving)|

 - Optional: sliced American cheese

-- Enjoy with white rice.
-If you have health concerns, such as diabetes that require you to monitor your blood sugar, you might want to substitute with brown rice instead.
+You can substitute the white rice with brown rice instead.
 This will affect the taste of the dish but not in a major fashion.